 Despite their beneficial effects for people suffering from anxiety or sleep disorders, barbiturates and benzodiazepines can be addictive and should be used only as prescribed.

 CNS depressants should not be combined with any medication or substance that causes drowsiness, including prescription pain medicines, certain OTC cold and allergy medications, and alcohol.
 If combined, they can slow both heart rate and respiration, which can be fatal.

 What Happens When You Stop Taking CNS Depressants?

 Discontinuing prolonged use or abuse of high doses of CNS depressants can lead to serious withdrawal symptoms.
 Because the drug works by slowing the brain’s activity, when one stops taking a CNS depressant, this activity can rebound to the point that seizures can occur.
-Someone who is either thinking about ending use of a CNS depressant, or who has stopped and is suffering withdrawal should seek medical treatment.
+Someone who is either thinking about ending the use of a CNS depressant or who has stopped and is suffering withdrawal should seek medical treatment.

 Are There Treatments for Addiction to CNS Depressants?